 We are assessing the growth and long-term survival of oyster spat in the St. Lucie Estuary and Indian River Lagoon by utilizing newly developed concrete spat modules mounted to PVC “trees”.
-The study will provide insight into the differences in growth and mortality rates among oyster spat related to ecological stressors within the St Lucie Estuary and Indian River Lagoon.
+This study will provide insight into the differences in growth and mortality rates among oyster spat related to ecological stressors.

 Plastic Free Alternatives for Oyster Restoration

 We are currently developing and testing plastic-free oyster reef restoration modules.
 These modules are designed to be deployable by citizen scientists and will provide a substrate for oyster settlement without introducing plastics into our waterways.

 We are monitoring hydrology, water quality, vegetation and the resulting effects on ecosystem services along a gradient of mangrove stress in the Jensen Beach Impoundment.
 These results will help guide future mangrove restoration projects in the area.

 We are researching the impact that hard clams (Mercenaria mercenaria) have on the growth of Shoal Grass (Halodule wrightii) in mesocosm and field experiments.
 These results will help to improve seagrass and hard clam restoration in the Indian River Lagoon.

 We are documenting the effects of nutrient enrichment from decaying Sargassum on mangrove growth.
 This work will provide insight into the implications of Sargassum proliferation on coastal ecosystems.